tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 You can run occ commands in the `opendesk-nextcloud-aio` pod like this: `php occ config:list`

-### Open-Xchange

-To retrieve more details about the OX App Suite components in use just through the user accessible UI, open the `(?)` drop down menu in the top navigation bar and hold the *Ctrl* key when clicking the "About" menu entry.

 ### OpenProject

 OpenProject is a Ruby on Rails application.
 Therefore, you can make use of the Rails console from the Pod's command line `bundle exec rails console`